Curing Concrete in Cold Weather

 - While concrete is being cured, verify the concrete temperature using an infrared temperature gun.

-- To determine how much insulating value you need to keep the concrete at 50 F, check out the tables in Chapter 7 of ACI 306.
-The insulation needed is based on concrete thickness, cement content, and the lowest air temperature anticipated for the protection period.
+- To determine how much insulating value you need to keep the concrete at 50 F. The insulation needed is based on concrete thickness, cement content, and the lowest air temperature anticipated for the protection period.

 - Seal concrete by applying concrete sealant so water does not seep into the concrete.
 Concrete sealants will extend concrete’s life and will reduce the concrete curing failure.
-In extremely cold regions, only a breathable concrete sealant must be used, as it will allow the evaporation of water and moisture, helping in fast setting of the concrete.
+In extremely cold regions, only a breathable concrete sealant must be used, as it will allow the evaporation of water and moisture, helping to speed up the setting of the concrete.